OceanMixingGroup/mixingsoftware/README.txt

 INSTALLATION FOR AN "EDITOR"

->>> This is for a user who will use mixingsoftware often and will update the code and share their updates with the rest of the group.
+>>> This is for a user who will use mixingsoftware often.
+By installing this way, you will be able to update the master repository of you have made changes to the code and you will receive updates made by others.

 1. Go to github.com and create a username and password.
 Choose the free version of the software.